torpman/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 9 is about duplicating lines
 Task 10 is deleting all js files in the directory and subdirectories Task 11 : countingthe number of directories
+Tash 12 is about sorting from the newst to the oldest